-- Fellowships pay full tuition for the two semesters of each academic year and a salary/stipend for the academic year.
+- Tuition waiver.
+Fellowships pay full tuition for the fall and spring semesters of each academic year.

-Generally, tuition awards are not subject to income tax.
-Fellowship stipends and salaries are generally subject to income tax.
-For details or to get assistance, please refer to the policy on stipend and tuition payments to students and their taxability.
+Historically, tuition awards are not generally subject to income taxes, while fellowship stipends and salaries are generally subject to income taxes.
+For details or further assistance, please refer to the policy on stipend and tuition payments to students and their taxability.

 One-page summaries of “Tax Implications and Reporting Requirements of Payments to Students” can be located by clicking on the links below: